The Ultimate Seeded Rye & Grain Loaf

 - The Fridge: Cover both tins and place them in the fridge for 8–12 hours (overnight works perfectly).
 This slow cold rest develops the flavour and firms up the dough structure.

-- The Morning Rise: Remove the tins from the fridge and leave them at room temperature (around 24°C) for 2–3 hours.
+- The Morning Rise: Remove the tins from the fridge and leave them at room temperature (around 24°C) for 2–3 hours or proof in the oven (at 32°C) for only one hour.
 You’re waiting for the dough to rise to about 1cm below the rim of the tin.
 Look for tiny pin-prick bubbles on the surface — that’s your green light.

 Phase 4: The Bake